braksator/minson/README.md

 Will happily handle large strings, floats, big ints, and nested structures.

+> The catch is that to get the most out of Minson you have to define a
+> *template* that defines your data types.
+The template is like a key to unlock
+> your data.

 ## Output

 Given a JavaScript object value Minson creates a string that looks something like this: